-- Continue to collaborate with air districts to incorporate prepaid charging cards and other support for charging options. - Collaborate with air districts to update their program implementation plans to incorporate additional guidance and education for participants on the potential financial impacts of program participation. - Collaborate with air districts and participating car dealerships to improve and standardize their practices and consumer education in each air district program. - Continue to make improvements to application processing to reduce applicant and car dealership wait times. - Further integrate with Access Clean California to ensure participants are aware of and can apply to complementary clean energy programs for which they may be eligible and to reach underserved communities.
+• Continue to collaborate with air districts to incorporate prepaid charging cards and other support for charging options.

+- Collaborate with air districts to update their program implementation plans to incorporate additional guidance and education for participants on the potential financial impacts of program participation. - Collaborate with air districts and participating car dealerships to improve and standardize their practices and consumer education in each air district program. - Continue to make improvements to application processing to reduce applicant and car dealership wait times. - Further integrate with Access Clean California to ensure participants are aware of and can apply to complementary clean energy programs for which they may be eligible and to reach underserved communities. - Continue working with air districts like San Joaquin on conducting effective surveys to get better responses from the participants.

 These improvements will also contribute to meeting some Senate Bill (SB) 350 Report recommendations such as improving outreach, program education, and application processing assistance to underserved communities.
 These efforts will contribute to improving the understanding of local transportation needs and incentive accessibility for California's priority populations.
-CARB staff will also develop more robust procedures to garner additional feedback as noted in the Areas for Future Study and Program Improvement section below.
+CARB staff will continue to provide guidance to air districts to refine and develop more robust procedures to garner more survey responses to evaluate program performance.
+Ultimately the air districts are responsible for conducting the surveys and sharing the survey data with CARB to monitor and improve program performance.

-Fiscal Year 2023-24 Goals
+Fiscal Year 2024-25 Goals